 At the core of the Sanofi Biogenius Canada experience is scientific research.
-All projects at SBC competitions are experimental in nature, and students have the responsability to come with an idea that they can test in a real-life.
+All projects at SBC competitions are experimental in nature, and students have the responsibility to come with an idea that they can test in a real-life.

 Coming up with an SBC project can be scary, but it can also be very collaborative.
 Ideas are not born in a vacuum; they can be inspired by personal experience, but also through discussions with friends, teachers, parents and others, including professionals already working in health sciences and biotech.
 We’ve found that it’s a common mistake to try to go it entirely alone; you should always feel open to feedback from others, as it might open a door you’ve never considered.